Step-by-step guide to growing chamomile in pots

 See for yourself how it improves your health and eases stress.
 (Please note, some people with ragweed allergies can have reactions to large amounts of chamomile.
-I’m mildly allergic to ragweed and have never had a reaction, for what it’s worth.)
+I’m mildly allergic to ragweed and have never gotten a sniffle from it, for what it’s worth.)

 If you aren’t sold yet on the benefits of your own personal supply, read on … you’ll see growing chamomile in your container garden is easy and worth a try!

 I’ll just be over here with a steaming mug of tea and a swirl of local honey ….